ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 }
 ```

 Pretty right?
-At least compared to the previous version.
+At least compared to the initial version.

 ## Composing and Decomposing URLs - The Easier Way
 Well, we made it this far!
 But can we do better?
 Of course we can!

-Lets write an extension to `URL` so we can append query parameters and also ask if a URL contains a query parameter:
+Lets write an `extension` to `URL` so we can append query parameters and also ask if a URL contains a query parameter:

 ```swift
 extension URL {